histfitter/histfitter/macros/Examples/contourPlotterExample/README.md

 GenerateJSONOutput.py -i inputHypoTestResults/MySimpleChannelAnalysis_fixSigXSecNominal_hypotest.root -f "hypo_SU_%f_%f_0_10" -p "m0:m12"
 ```

 (See `GenerateJSONOutput.py -h` for help!)
-This will automatically pick up the theory variation files.
+This will automatically pick up the theory variation files (the Up and Down).

 This produces some output JSON: